GantonL/templates/sveltekit+shadcn/README.md

   - View Transition.
 - Cookie management (with actual support for managing your cookies).
 - SEO:
-  Each page has an example of it's minimal seo object that should be defined for basic seo.
+  Each page has an example of its minimal SEO object that should be defined for basic SEO.

 ## Roadmap
 - A11y preferences management support.